hibari/manifests/README.md

 This is the repository to store Repo manifests for Hibari.
-Repo is a repository management tool and used by Hibari developers to manage multiple Git repositories for Hibari distributed key-value store.
+Repo is a repository management tool and used by Hibari developers to manage multiple Git repositories.

-# What is Repo
+# What is Repo?

 [Version Control with Repo and Git](http://source.android.com/source/version-control.html)